4 Best Tennis Racquets for Control (2022)

 Who’s This Racquet For

-The Pro Staff 97 v13 is best suited for all strong intermediate to advanced players.
+The Wilson Pro Staff RF 97 v13 is best suited for all strong intermediate to advanced players.

 If you are like to playing with the heavier racquet and prefer stiffer frame and a higher stability which is usually have characteristics of a heavier weight racquet then considering this racquet is worth it.